Merlin Labs stock

 Frequently asked questions

-- Is Merlin Labs still a private company?
+Is Merlin Labs a public or private company?

-- Merlin Labs's valuation has not been publicly disclosed.
+Merlin Labs's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 Related pages